 WebHostingBuzz powers more than 250,000 websites in 140+ countries.

-That’s no surprise given their uptime has been solid (99.98%) and page loading times have been fast (474 ms) over the past 16 months.
+That’s no surprise given their uptime has been solid (99.96%) and page loading times have been fast (405ms) over the past 24 months.

-Bloggers will love access to over 450 popular applications like WordPress, while advanced webmasters will also get access to the latest programming languages, too.
+Bloggers will love access to over 450 popular applications like WordPress, while advanced webmasters will enjoy access to the latest programming languages.

-WebHostingBuzz has a transparent 45-day money-back guarantee with zero loopholes if people are on the fence.
-Which is good news, considering there’s no special new customer pricing and a strange termination clause that could trick you before renewing.
+WebHostingBuzz has a transparent and straightforward 45-day money-back guarantee so you don’t have to jump through hoops if you decide to cancel your subscription.
+This is good news, considering there’s no special new customer pricing and a strange termination clause that could trick you before renewing.

 WebHostingBuzz has posted fast loading times and reliable uptime for the past few years.
 Their plans provide access to over 450+ applications that can be installed with just a few clicks.
 And they have a 45-day refund policy for anyone who’s not completely sold on their service.

-That’s important because speed has a direct impact on your visitors’ experience.
-A whopping 79% of buyers won’t purchase again from a site that has bad site performance.
+Speed is important when choosing a host because it has a direct impact on your visitors’ experience.
+A whopping 79% of buyers won’t purchase again from a site that has a bad performance.

 2. 45-Day Money-Back Guarantee

 WebHostingBuzz has a 45-day money-back guarantee for all shared, business, and reseller accounts.
-VPS accounts, on the other hand, will get a refund within 30 days of purchase.
+VPS accounts, on the other hand, are eligible for a refund within 30 days of purchase.

 Other additional services, from dedicated servers to IP addresses, SSL certificates, and domain names will not be refunded.
 Like other hosts we’ve reviewed, a domain name fee will be deducted from any refunds.